ChowDavid/Testing/00TestingConcept/README.md

 Test should be consider speed.
 So that it should made use of mock and expected response form mock.
 It should not connect the device (external resource) as test dependence.
 It should mock everything on every end-point.

 ###Test case design
-A number test case should consider Max value, Min Value, expected Value, expected +1 and expected -1 value.
+ Test cases should consider Max value, Min Value, expected Value, expected +1 and expected -1 value.
 Overflow? or exception as input form callee module.
 Test should also consider concurrent test.
 So that test can also consider more than one thread to trigger the system.
 It can find a bug if a large loading concurrent testing on a web server.

 ###Dummy, Mock, Stub